ridi/terraform-modules/aws/ecs-service/README.md

 ```

 ## Input Variables
-- `cluster_name` - Name of ECS cluster to deploy this ECS service on
+- `cluster_name` - The name of ECS cluster to deploy this ECS service on
-- `service_name` - Name of this ECS service
+- `service_name` - The name of this ECS service
+- `launch_type` - The launch type on which to run your service. ('EC2' or 'FARGATE')
+- `task_cpu` - The number of cpu units used by the task. (used in Fargate)
+- `task_memory` - The amount (in MB) of memory used by the task. (used in Fargate)
+- `task_network_mode` - The Docker networking mode to use for the containers in the task. ('none', 'bridge', 'awsvpc', 'host')
+- `awsvpc_subnet_ids` - The subnets associated with the task or service (task_network_mode)
+- `awsvpc_security_groups` - The security groups associated with the task or service
+- `awsvpc_assign_public_ip` - Whether assigns a public IP address to the ENI or not
-- `alb_target_group_name` - Name of ALB target group. if doesn't use ALB, set this null
+- `alb_target_group_name` - The name of ALB target group. if doesn't use ALB, set this null
-- `alb_container_name` - Name of container bound to ALB target group
+- `alb_container_name` - The name of container bound to ALB target group
-- `alb_container_port` - Port of container bound to ALB target group
+- `alb_container_port` - The port of container bound to ALB target group
-- 'iam_exec_role_arn' - ARN of IAM role to execute this task
+- `iam_exec_role_arn` - ARN of IAM role to execute this task
-- `container_definitions` - Definitions of each container.
+- `container_definitions` - The definitions of each container.
 (See https://docs.aws.amazon.com/ko_kr/AmazonECS/latest/developerguide/create-task-definition.html)
-- `task_num` - Number of tasks to be deployed
+- `task_num` - The number of tasks to be deployed
-- `deployment_min_percent` - Lower limit of tasks as a percentage
+- `deployment_min_percent` - The lower limit of tasks as a percentage
-- `deployment_max_percent` - Upper limit of tasks as a percentage
+- `deployment_max_percent` - The upper limit of tasks as a percentage